Supported Projects

 At Macquarie Island, the first intertidal inventories were undertaken during legacy expeditions (such as the Australasian Antarctic Expedition in the 1910’s and the British Australian & New Zealand Antarctic Research Expedition in 1931).
 While there have been some more recent studies in the 1960’s, 1970’s and early 2000’s, the inventory of the island’s intertidal zone remains very limited compared to terrestrial or deeper marine investigations.

-This project will evaluate the diversity of Macquarie Island intertidal communities and determine the faunal relationship with other areas of the Southern Ocean using an integrative community-based approach (morphological and genetic data).
+This project evaluated the diversity of Macquarie Island intertidal communities and determined the faunal relationship with other areas of the Southern Ocean using an integrative community-based approach.

-This is of crucial importance to determine the origin and evolution of these communities, and more practically, to assess their current vulnerability to the multiple effects of global changes.
+This is work helps us determine the origin and evolution of these unique communities, and more practically, to assess their current vulnerability to the multiple effects of global changes..

 Grant supporters